-Shady Oak Primary School has rolling admissions, and makes every attempt to include interested students in our school.
+Shady Oak Primary has rolling admissions at our Richmond private elementary school serving grades 1st through 5th, and makes every attempt to include interested students in our school.
 General enrollment procedures are as follows:

 - Attend a school tour

 - Complete an application and submit the required application fee